mKalasa/mKalasa/README.md

 - 👋 Hi, I’m @mKalasa
-- 👀 I’m interested in OOP
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning Information Technology
-- 📫 How to reach me linkedin.com/in/marcelo-domingos-5b97b220a
+- 📫 How to reach me linkedin.com/in/marcelo-k-domingos